stomita/lwc-directive-comparator/README.md

 ### Operators

 There are pre-defined operators to form comparison directive.
-Followings are the available
+Followings are the available operators:

-##### is / equals

-Checks if given two values are exactly equal or not.
+* **is / equals** - Checks if given two values are exactly equal or not.

-##### isNot / notEquals

-Checks if given two values are not exactly equal.
+* **isNot / notEquals** - Checks if given two values are not exactly equal.

-##### gt / greaterThan

-Checks if the comparing property's value is greater than the comparing value.
+* **gt / greaterThan** - Checks if the comparing property's value is greater than the comparing value.

-##### gte / greaterThanOrEquals

-Checks if the comparing property's value is greater than or equals to the comparing value.
+* **gte / greaterThanOrEquals** - Checks if the comparing property's value is greater than or equals to the comparing value.

-##### lt / lessThan

-Checks if the comparing property's value is less than the comparing value.
+* **lt / lessThan** - Checks if the comparing property's value is less than the comparing value.

-##### lte / lessThanOrEquals

-Checks if the comparing property's value is less than or equals to the comparing value.
+* **lte / lessThanOrEquals** - Checks if the comparing property's value is less than or equals to the comparing value.

-##### startsWith

-Checks if the comparing property's value (string) starts with the comparing string value.
+* **startsWith** - Checks if the comparing property's value (string) starts with the comparing string value.

-##### endsWith

-Checks if the comparing property's value (string) ends with the comparing string value.
+* **endsWith** - Checks if the comparing property's value (string) ends with the comparing string value.

-##### includes

-Checks if the comparing property's value (string) includes the comparing string value.
+* **includes** - Checks if the comparing property's value (string) includes the comparing string value.

-##### isTruthy / isFalsy

-Checks if the comparing property's value is truthy / falsy.
+* **isTruthy / isFalsy** - Checks if the comparing property's value is truthy / falsy.

-##### isNull / isNotNull

-Checks if the comparing property's value is null or not null.
+* **isNull / isNotNull** - Checks if the comparing property's value is null or not null.

-##### isUndefined / isNotUndefined

-Checks if the comparing property's value is undefined in JavaScript or not.
+* **isUndefined / isNotUndefined** - Checks if the comparing property's value is undefined in JavaScript or not.

-##### isNullish / isNotNullish

-Checks if the comparing property's value is undefined or null in JavaScript.
+* **isNullish / isNotNullish** - Checks if the comparing property's value is undefined or null in JavaScript.

-##### isEmpty / isNotEmpty

-Checks if the comparing property's value is undefined, null, empty string, or empty array in JavaScript.
+* **isEmpty / isNotEmpty** - Checks if the comparing property's value is undefined, null, empty string, or empty array in JavaScript.

-##### not

-Operatior that negates the following comparison result.
-For example, `$.prop1.not.startsWith.foo` negates the comparison result `prop1` property value and constant `foo` using operator `startsWith`.
+* **not** - Operatior that negates following comparison result.
+For example, `$.prop1.not.startsWith.foo` negates the comparison result from `prop1` property value and constant `foo` using operator `startsWith`.

 ### Constants